zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 DTrace on FreeBSD
 -----

-DTrace have a lot bugs but works with any limits.
+DTrace has a lot of bugs but it works with some limits.

 Bug list:

-* Wildcards bug
+* Wildcard bug
 * USDT at runtime works only with probes with arguments less than 5
 * USDT depended by base src because need ```dtrace.h``` although It exists on OSX and Oracle Linux
 * Bug with providers position in D file with multi link dtrace objects